Risk Factors for Neuropathy

 • Cancer – such as multiple myeloma, which damages nerves by directly invading or putting pressure on them or by triggering an autoimmune reaction.
 A tumor can press on a nerve or entrap a nerve and cause damage.
 See Compression neuropathy

-• Cancer Treatments – See Chemotherapy treatments and Radiation Therapy
+• Cancer Treatments – See Chemotherapy Treatments and Radiation Therapy

 • Carpal tunnel syndrome – Carpus comes from the Greek word for wrist.
 The wrist is surrounded by a band of fibrous tissue that normally functions as a support for the joint.
 The tight space between this fibrous band and the wrist bone is called the carpal tunnel.
 The median nerve passes through the carpal tunnel to receive sensations from the thumb, index, and middle fingers of the hand.
 Any condition that causes swelling or a change in position of the tissue within the carpal tunnel can squeeze and irritate the median nerve.
 Irritation of the median nerve in this manner causes tingling and numbness of the thumb, index, and the middle fingers, a condition known as “carpal tunnel syndrome.”
 Thus, it can cause nerve damage.